xioustic/ps3netsrv/README.md

 __README IS STILL IN PROGRESS, IF YOU SEE ANY ERROR PLEASE TELL ME OR PUSH A COMMIT__

-webMAN MOD is an homebrew plugin with many features added on the original webMAN by Deank.
+webMAN MOD is a homebrew plugin with many features added on the original webMAN/sMAN by Deank.
-We would like to integrate all existing features available on the PS3 Scene like a AIO plugin, and webMAN MOD was born.
+We would like to integrate all existing features available on the PS3 Scene like an AIO plugin, and webMAN MOD was born.

 ## Current functionality
 ### General